mumi/LightweightBlockchain/README.md

 ## License

-Chainode is licensed under the terms of the [GNU Affero General Public License Version 3 (AGPL)](LICENSE).
+LightweightBlockchain is licensed under the terms of the [GNU Affero General Public License Version 3 (AGPL)](LICENSE).
 Documentation is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).